Behnam2064/PersianDateTimeWPFTools/README.md

     }
 ```

-## How to change the language of controls with our own resources
+## ⚙️How to change the language of controls with our own resources
 To read the language resources, please visit the link below.
 [Github Link](https://github.com/Behnam2064/PersianDateTimeWPFTools/blob/main/PersianDateTimeWPFTools/PersianDateTimeWPFTools/Resources/Lang/Lang.en.xaml)
 ```